JensRoland/kegstand/docs/index.md

 This time, we will make a REST API endpoint `/diary/<entry_date>`which lets us POST new entries to an online diary.
 We will require that the user is authorized and that their email matches `you@example.com` to be allowed to post to the diary.

 Creating an authorized API endpoint with Kegstand assumes that you have an existing [Cognito User Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html) which you can use to generate OAuth 2.0 JWT tokens with the `openid` scope.
 If you don't already have a user pool, you can set one up in just a few minutes with [Authie](https://github.com/JensRoland/authie), which, by the way, is powered by Kegstand.
-Yes, this party *definitely* has a drum circle on the back lawn.
+Yes, this party _definitely_ has a drum circle on the back lawn.<!-- markdown-link-check-disable-line -->

 Once you have a Cognito User Pool, add the User Pool ID to the `[tool.kegstand.api]` section of the `pyproject.toml` file: